santiagommejia/Guardian/README.md

 This project is an automatic system to detect wild fires and send an alarm to the fire station for early wild fire detection.

 This is accomplished by taking the following steps:
-1. Take an image with a Raspberry Pi (using a Raspberry Pi Camera module).
+1. Take a picture with a Raspberry Pi (using a Raspberry Pi Camera module).
-2. Run a computer vision algorithm to detect changes between two consecutive images.
+2. Run a computer vision algorithm to detect changes between two consecutive pictures.
-3. If a fire is detected, the two images + the marked image are uploaded to a firebase storage bucket.
+3. If a fire is detected, the two original pictures and the marked picture are uploaded to a firebase storage bucket.
-4. A cloud function is triggered when an image is storaged in the bucket, with the metadata information some documents in the firestore database are set.
+4. A cloud function is triggered when an image is storaged in the bucket, with the information in the image metada, the cloud functions update a document in the firestore database.
-5. (soon) A web page or an app can be set to listen for a change in alarm path set by the cloud function, when the alarm is triggered an alarm sounds in the fireman department.
+5. A web page or an app can be set to listen for a change in the alarm path set by the cloud function, when this listener is triggered an alarm can sound in the fire station to alert the firemen.

 ### Setting up a Rapberry Pi